 We are studying patterns of diversification in high-elevation species at various spatial and temporal scales in two sky island systems: the Ethiopian Highlands and the Madrean Sky Islands of the southwestern USA and northwestern Mexico.
 Our goal with these projects is to understand how fragmented habitats (natural or human-caused) impact evolution of natural populations.

-Hierarchical landscape genomics of sky island species (birds and invertebrates) and their symbionts in the Madrean sky islands.
+Hierarchical landscape genomics of sky island species and their symbionts in the Madrean sky islands.

 Biodiversity genomics and landscape genomics of birds in the Ethiopian highlands.